ChilliCream/graphql-workshop/docs/3_schema-design.md

    }
    ```

-Now, that we have some base classes for our mutation types let us start to reorganize the mutation type.
+Now, that we have some base classes for our mutation let us start to reorganize the mutation type.

 1. Create a new folder `Speakers`.